Sukina12/401-data-structures-and-algorithms/javascript/trees/fizzBuzzTree/README.md

 ##### Kary Tree :
   * breadthFirst(): return list of all values in the tree, in the order they were encountered.
-  * fizzBuzzTree (tree) : return new tree with Buzz or Fizz or FizzBuzz.
+  * fizzBuzzTree (tree) : return new tree with Buzz or Fizz or FizzBuzz or its value.

 ### Whiteboard :

   * fizzBuzzTree:
   ![whiteboard18](whiteboard18.PNG)

 ### Tests :